yourhead/StacksAPI/_keys/group.md

 available: 3
 ---

-Note:  Group is provided only for compatability.
-Tags is prefered.
-This key is superceded by the Tags key.
+Note:  Group is provided only for compatibility.
+Tags are preferred.
+This key is superseded by the Tags key.
 If your stack uses tags, then the group will be ignored.

 The library group for your stack.